kormax/aliro/README.md

 - Android 15 source code gained UWB implementation;
 - Google Play Services gained references to Aliro HCE service;
 - IOS 17.5 contains Matter support headers related to Aliro lock configuration and credential provisioning;
+- IOS 18.0 Beta contains tons of referenes to Aliro, including Applet references;
-- IOS might contain references to Aliro (or plain UnifiedAccess, which the Aliro is the derivative of) under the "Hydra" codename.
+- ~~IOS might contain references to Aliro (or plain UnifiedAccess, which the Aliro is the derivative of) under the "Hydra" codename~~ (Hydra is a codename affix for symbols related to `UnifiedAccess`-based access passes).

 Considering the fact that parts of code related to Aliro have been shipped to customer devices in those cases, means that the protocol implementation is already undergoing active testing.
-There's a non-zero chance of Google mentioning Aliro on Google IO in May, or Apple at WWDC in June.
+~~There's a non-zero chance of Google mentioning Aliro on Google IO in May, or Apple at WWDC in June~~ (Nope).

 Taking a broad guess, we could see Aliro releasing anywhen starting from Summer 2024 (as a developer preview, if specification is opened), up to Autumn 2024 (when Android 15, IOS 18 release, alongside their respective flagship devices), or Winter 2024/2025.